maralihart/pr-auto-action/README.md

         with:
           github-token: ${{ secrets.GITHUB_TOKEN }}
 ```
-v1.1.0 - Considering merge conflicts and adding the addition to the bottom of the file
+v1.1.1 - Considering merge conflicts and adding the addition to the bottom of the file and closing original PR
 ```
 name: Check PR can be merged
 on: